 A Lousy 24 Hours

-Although we had planned to spend 5 nights in Lyon, it was pretty clear to us that we were not supposed to be there.
-There was no way we could stay in the hotel with no a/c so we made the decision to leave.
-And, if we were going to leave anyway, we decided we might as well just get on a train and head to Montpellier.
-Montpellier was going to be the first train change on our upcoming journey from Lyon to Seville.
+We had planned to spend 5 nights in Lyon.
+However, it was pretty clear to us that we were not supposed to be there.
+There was no way we could stay in the hotel with no air-conditioning.
+So, we made the decision to leave.
+If we were going to leave anyway, we decided we might as well just get on a train and head to Montpellier.
+Montpellier was going to be the first train change on our upcoming journey.
 By leaving Lyon early we could eliminate the pending 5:00 a.m. wake up call on what would be our longest travel day.

 Once on the train again just 24 hours after having arrived, we both sighed with relief.
 It had been a lousy 24 hours.
-I didn’t even tell you the part about having to find a clinic at 8:00 at night and waiting for 1 1/2 hours to see a doctor who spoke English about as well as we speak French.
+I didn’t even tell you the part about having to find a clinic at 8:00 at night.
+We waited for 1 1/2 hours to see a doctor who spoke English about as well as we speak French.
 Thank you Google translate and smart phones.

 From Lyon to Montpellier

-And, that’s how we found our way to Montpellier where we spent a few days just absolutely relaxing.
+And, that’s how we found our way to Montpellier.
+We spent a few days just absolutely relaxing.
 We took long walks while we explored all of the nooks and crannies and alleyways of Montpellier.
-A highlight of our stay was meeting a couple from Switzerland and a gentleman from the UK.
-We all sat near each other in a restaurant and chatted easily over lunch, which by the way was one of the best meals we’ve had thus far.
-I love moments such as those, meeting people and being able to easily chat as if you’ve known each other for years.
+A highlight of our stay was meeting a couple from Switzerland.
+And, a gentleman from the UK.
+We all sat near each other in a restaurant and chatted easily over lunch.
+It was one of the best meals we’ve had thus far.
+I love moments such as those.
+Meeting people and being able to easily chat as if you’ve known each other for years.
 The respite also gave Abi the time to get rid of the cold he’d been fighting for a week.

 Some travel days are more challenging than others, there’s no way around it.
 In the big scheme of life though our lousy 24 hours was a mere blip, even though it wore us out.
 The one thing we’ve learned over all of our years of traveling through life together is to just keep moving forward.
 And, that’s exactly what we did.